Philodendron Yellow Leaves – 7 Problems & Solutions

 Big Green Leaves | Superfood Houseplant Fertilizer, Indoor Plants - All Purpose + Sea Kelp | 4X More Concentrated | 12-4-8 NPK (1LB)

-• MORE USES: Treats over 44 gallons of water at full strength.
-Empowers healthy growth of all your indoor houseplants.
-Promotes health and reliance from soil to stem to leaf.
+• PLANT FOOD FOR INDOOR PLANTS: Big Green Leaves treats over 44 gallons of water at full strength.
+Promotes fuller, greener leaves and vigorous growth.
+Supports resilience from root to stem to leaf.

 lack or excess fertilizer philodendron